Jill Biden tells America Joe Biden can heal a divided country as he formally becomes the Democratic presidential nominee

 One reason why Trump's standing had improved in the CNN poll released Sunday was that he had solidified his support among more conservative voters.
 Back in June, 8% of Republican or Republican-leaning independents said they would back Biden -- but in the new poll only 4% planned to support the former vice president.

-The poll showed an opportunity for Democrats in the final months, however, because Trump's voters were more likely to say they could change their minds (12% said they could) than Biden's (only 7% said so).
+The poll showed an opportunity for Democrats in the final months of the election, however, because Trump's voters were more likely to say they could change their minds (12% said they could) than Biden's (only 7% said so).